WebberZone/knowledgebase/README.md

 2. Visit `Knowledge Base &raquo; Add New` to add new Articles to the knowledge base.
 You can select a section from there while adding
 3. Optionally, create a new page or edit an existing one and add the shortcode `[knowledgebase]` or use the block to set up this page to display the knowledgebase

 The plugin supports unlimited levels of category hierarchy.
-To build a multiple product knowledge base:
+To build a multi-product knowledge base:

 1. Set the *First section level* under the Output tab to 2
-2. Create a set of top level sections for each product
+2. Create a set of top-level sections for each product
 3. Create sub-sections for each of the products

 [This live demo](https://webberzone.com/support/knowledgebase/) is a working example of a multi-product knowledge base.